-Accidents are listed by their frequency, most frequent first.
+Example accidents below are listed by their frequency, most frequent first.
 The accidents near the end of the list are relatively rare, but it is still important to know how to deal with them, so please review this information from time to time throughout the semester.